Quantcast

 The Brain and Neuroscience Basics

 The U.S. government declared the 1990s the “Decade of the Brain,” and the amount and quality of information on the Web have only increased since.
-The following sites are comprehensive, providing information about all aspects of neuroscience and the brain in a clear, succinct, and interesting way.
+The following sites are comprehensive, providing information on the brain and neuroscience basics.

 • Even the most basic sites may contain complex scientific terminology.
 If you need to find the meaning of a word, first check to see if the site has its own glossary.
-If not, check the Serendip Glossary of Terms for a comprehensive, alphabetized list of neuroscience terms and definitions.
+If not, check the Serendip Glossary of Terms.

 • You can often get a good initial assessment of the site’s content and complexity by checking its source.
 Sites created by professional societies and universities usually contain fairly advanced scientific information.
 Sites put out by nonprofit organizations or government institutes usually cater more to the general public.